Video Tutorials for PRTG Network Monitor

 Some committed PRTG users have created video tutorials to help other users start with PRTG, explaining their custom-made PRTG add-ons, but also to describe and solve complex technical tasks.

-Gerard has been accompanying us for a long time – on the Paessler Google Code platform he offers quite a few custom-made PRTG tools and extensions for download.
+Gerard has been accompanying us for a long time – on his own webpage he offers quite a few custom-made PRTG tools and extensions for download.
 His video tutorials address advanced users providing assistance for Gerard’s tools, as well as with creating own add-ons and tools for PRTG.

-This video tutorial introduces Gerard’s tray notifier tool for PRTG that is available among the PRTG add-ons: http://code.google.com/p/prtg-addons
+This video tutorial introduces Gerard’s tray notifier tool for PRTG that is available among his PRTG add-ons: http://www.prtgtoolsfamily.com/us/downloads_tools.html

 How to integrate a custom EXE / script sensor into PRTG using Gerard’s tray notifier tool introduced in the “Sensor Overview” video.